JaapWijnen/uva_courses/README.md

-# UVAcourses
+# UvA Courses
 **Summary:**
 *implement a mobile web app with which users can shop for UvA courses.*
 **Features list:**

-* get data from courses.xml.gz
+* get data from courses.xml
 * an UI designed for smartphone use with a width defined by device-width
 * app must support courses from at least the Faculty of Science
 * app must allow users to browse courses by department